leiwu0/course.math_theory_nn/README.md

 ### Grading
 **Coursework:**
-- **Homework** (45%)
+- **Homework** (45%):
-- **Paper review** (45%): You will write a review of the paper you are interested in.
-The review should not only summarize the paper, but also identify the noveltiy and limitation of the result.
-A good paper review at least answers the following four questions:
+- **Paper review** (45%): You are asked to choose a paper from this [ paper list](paper_list.md) and write a review.
+The review should not only summarize the paper, but also identify the novelty and limitation of the result.
+A good paper review at least attempts to answer the following four questions:
     - What is the main result of the paper?
     - Why is the result important and significant compared with other papers?
     - What is the limitation of the result?
     - What is the potential research direction inspired by the paper?
-You can choose the paper from this [ paper list](paper_list.md).

 - **Scribe notes** (10%): You are asked to scribe a note in LaTeX.
 The scribe notes can be done in pairs.

-**Collaboration policy:** We encourage you to form study groups and discuss homeworks and papers.
-However, you must write up all the homeworks and notes from scrach independently without refering to any note from  others.
+**Collaboration policy:** We encourage you to form study groups and discuss courseworks.
+However, you must write up all the coureworks from scrach independently without refering to any notes from  others.